 Adjust the pH

-Another way to reduce the pH is to prinkle salt over eggplant prior to cooking.
+Another way to reduce the pH is to sprinkle salt over eggplant prior to cooking.
 This will ward off browning, as it somewhat protects the eggplant against oxidation.

 These metals result in the vegetable turning a dull gray or brown color.
 Luckily, most of today's cookware and cutlery are stainless steel, which is the preferred metal for slicing and cooking eggplant.

-Minimize Exposure to Oxygen
+Minimize exposure to oxygen

 Once you remove the skin and slice the eggplant, immediately submerge the slices in salted water.
 This reduces the risk of a bitter taste and the water minimizes the exposure to oxygen.

 Why Soak Eggplant in Salted Water?